rs41364652

 Variant summary

 The NM_000517.6(HBA2):c.409C>A(p.Leu137Met) variant causes a missense change involving the alteration of a non-conserved nucleotide.
 The variant allele was found at a frequency of 0.0000149 in 1,608,190 control chromosomes in the GnomAD database, including 3 homozygotes.
 In-silico tool predicts a pathogenic outcome for this variant.
 Variant has been reported in ClinVar as Conflicting classifications of pathogenicity (no stars).
-Another nucleotide change resulting in same amino acid change has been previously reported as Likely benignin UniProt.
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. L137P) has been classified as Pathogenic.

 Frequency